 For people attending to see the nurse and HCA with pre-booked appointments, we ask that you go to the back door and knock to attract attention.
 We have placed some benches outside but will try not to leave you waiting.
 Please don’t attend your appointment too early as we cannot let you in until the previous patient has left.
 Once we know you are here you can wait in your car.

 We are taking this action to protect our patients and our staff and ask for your forbearance whilst these changes are introduced and the problems ironed out.

 GP appointments remain on a telephone triage first basis.

-If you get a text reminder for a pre-booked appointment then please attend as usual.
+If you get a text reminder for a pre-booked appointment, please attend as usual.

-If you would like to participate in vaccine trials for Covid 19 there is more information here: Vaccine Trial
+If you would like to participate in vaccine trials for Covid-19.
+More information here: Vaccine Trial

-If you’ve had coronavirus or the symptoms, you can donate plasma for a trial which could save the lives of people who are still ill.
+If you’ve had Coronavirus or symptoms, you can donate plasma for a trial which could save the lives of people who are still ill.
 Click here to offer to donate. https://www.nhsbt.nhs.uk/covid-19-research/plasma-programme/